 Although relatively small, Croatia is quite diverse.
 The north is different from the south; the inland varies drastically from the coast.

-You can plan a Croatia beach vacation designed around lazy days on the shore – or plan a vacation in Croatia that is packed to the brim with incredible sights and adventurous activities.
+You can plan a Croatia beach vacation designed around lazy days on the shore – or one that is packed to the brim with incredible sights and adventurous activities.
+However, most will opt for a balance.

-There is a lot of work that goes into planning a Croatia trip – and we cover all the pertinent information (as well as some tips and tricks we’ve picked up over the years).
+There is also a lot of work that goes into planning a Croatia trip – and we cover all the pertinent information (as well as some tips and tricks we’ve picked up over the years).

-#1 Where To Go on a Vacation to Croatia
+#1 Where To Go in Croatia

 The first step is choosing where to go – and, we can tell you, it is not an easy decision.
 Croatia is home to idyllic islands, charming coastal towns, lush nature and vibrant cities.